 In the same vein, if it is very cold outside or when the air is dry, wearing a mask prevents the wearer from breathing the air "directly" and so avoids irritating the throat or catching a cold.

 Then there is the allergy prevention function.
-As we explained in our article on hay fever in Japan, pollens are very powerful and many Japanese people are allergic.
-So wearing a mask is very common in the spring.
+As we explained in our article on hay fever in Japan, pollens are very powerful, and many Japanese people (up to half the population) are allergic.
+So wearing a mask during spring is very common.

 In Japan, having a large part of the face hidden by the sanitary mask is not a problem, even during social interactions.
 This is a simple mark of respect and a hygienic measure in accordance with the rules of Japanese society.
 That's why during a trip to Japan, you will meet many people regardless of gender, age or season, wearing sanitary masks.

-There are many mask manufacturers and they are sold everywhere, especially in konbini (convenience stores) or in 100¥ shops.
+There are many mask manufacturers and masks are sold everywhere, especially in konbini (convenience stores) or in 100¥ shops.
 The quality of the mask depends on the price: most are made of a thick, strong fabric.
-The overwhelming majority of masks sold are white, but you can also find more wacky designs; we came across Japanese children with a Hello Kitty design or with vampire teeth!
+The overwhelming majority of masks sold are white, but you can also find more wacky designs; we came across Japanese children with a Hello Kitty, Disney, or Sailor Moon design or with vampire teeth!
+Some adults can even sport panty shaped masks!

-Nowhere but in Japan would millions of antibacterial masks be sold every year.
+In Japan alone, millions of antibacterial masks are sold every year.